The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Spin-orbit coupled nanowires

 In the following we shall focus on the deep Rashba-dominated regime ($E_Z \ll 2 E_{SO}$), illustrated in Fig.\ref{Fig4}, and analyze the energy window inside the magnetic gap ($|E|\ll E_Z$), highlighted by the dashed box.
 As is well known, in this range the NW propagating eigenstates are helical\cite{streda,vonoppen_2010,dassarma_2010,loss_PRB_2011,lutchyn_2012,loss_PRB_2017,depicciotto_2010,kouwenhoven_nanolett_2013,kouwenhoven_natcom_2017}: Their dispersion relation is well described by a linear behavior near the Fermi points $k\simeq \pm 2k_{SO}$, while their spin orientation, mainly dictated by the Rashba term, is locked to the propagation direction.
 For $\alpha>0$, right-moving electrons near the right Fermi point $k\simeq +2 k_{SO}$ are characterized by spin-$\uparrow$, while left-moving electrons near the left Fermi point $k\simeq -2 k_{SO}$ have spin-$\downarrow$ (see Fig.\ref{Fig4}).
 The opposite occurs if $\alpha<0$.
-The dynamics of these low energy propagating modes, which we shall denote by $\hat{\xi}_\uparrow$, $\hat{\xi}_\downarrow$, is thus described by a massless Dirac Hamiltonian, whose helicity is determined by the \textit{sign} of the RSOC $\alpha$,
+The dynamics of these low energy propagating modes, which we shall denote by $\hat{\xi}_\uparrow$, $\hat{\xi}_\downarrow$, is thus described by a massless Dirac Hamiltonian.
+Note that the presence of one single Dirac cone is not an artifact of the continuum model (\ref{H(x)_homo}) and can be found also in a regularized lattice version of it (see Appendix \ref{AppC}).
+Importantly, the helicity of the Dirac cone is determined by the \textit{sign} of the RSOC $\alpha$

 This suggests that a junction between two NW regions with opposite values of RSOC realizes the Dirac paradox configuration.